Last updated on 23 August 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

-Passive consent can be obtained by letting a user know that if they continue to browse your website, it will be assumed that consent has been given.
+While it isn't recommended, passive consent can be obtained by letting a user know that if they continue to browse your website, it will be assumed that consent has been given.

-See examples below for how passive consent can be obtained by use of a banner ad in the header of a website:
+Here's an example of how passive consent can be obtained by use of a banner ad in the header of a website:

 Always get consent for the use of these cookies.
 Active consent is the best practice method.